st156832/RAML-NeedleBench-Blog/_pages/about.md

 ***NOTE**: Effective length refers to the reference value of 85.7 the Llama2-7B model achieved at 4k context length.
 A models effective length is the context length at which it still surpasses the reference value.*

 **Main Findings**:
-- As in Kamradt, passkey retrival and base NIAH achieve near perfect results for most models.
+- As in Kamradt, passkey retrieval and base NIAH achieve near perfect results for most models.
-- Model performance in advanced tasks drops at higher context lenghts
+- Model performance in advanced tasks drops at higher context lengths
 - Models effective context lengths are noticably shorter then their claimed maximum.

 **Limitations**: